Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

     Note that in the initial version of the software stack, only `partition/L` and `partition/C` are supported.
 Software in `partition/L` can be used on the compute nodes also and there is even some MPI-based software already installed in that partition.
+However, from the `LUMI/21.12` stack on, software compiled in `partition/G` may offer better performance on the compute nodes of LUMI-C as that software is not optimised for the specific architecture of the CPUs in those nodes.

-Running MPI programs is not supported on the login nodes, but the modules may still contain useful pre- or postprocessing software that can be used on the login nodes.
+    Running MPI programs is not supported on the login nodes, but those modules may still contain useful pre- or postprocessing software that can be used on the login nodes.

 Once loaded you will be presented with a lot of modules in a flat naming scheme.